geighz/ArduinoLightShow/README.md

 # ArduinoLightShow
 Creation of musical reactive lights using arduino.
+Begin in late may.